JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

-We apply this code to data generated by a Ricker model presenting an abrupt transition at $t = 860$, which is used in the first tutorial of `ewstools` [@bury_ewstools_2023], the most recent software with functionalities that are similar to TransitionsInTimeseries.jl.
+We apply this code to data generated by a Ricker model presenting an abrupt transition at $t = 860$, which is used in the first tutorial of `ewstools` [@bury_ewstools_2023], the most recent software covering similar functionalities.
 The results are shown in [Fig. 1](@figure1) and display, as expected from CSD theory, an increase in both variance and AR1 coefficient, which is exactly the same as computed by `ewstools`.
 However, calling `signif.pvalues` shows that the increase in variance is not